 Sweden experiences a shortage of educational resources, not only volume but also the (right) quality/competence of teachers across the value chain.
 Thus, the academia is experiencing a shortage of teachers to both develop and teach programs and courses that are deemed valuable and attractive by the industry.
 With the fast-paced nature of battery-related research, academic scholars must spend a lot of time just to keeping up with and contributing to the state-of-the-art in research.
-Adding on teaching duties, this leaves little to no time for developing new course material on more elemental (but much needed) aspects of battery-related subject.
+Adding on teaching duties, this leaves little to no time for developing new course material on more elemental (but much needed)

+- upscaling education efforts whilst keeping the quality. - aspects of battery-related subject.
 In addition, several respondents within academia are experiencing an increase in administrative tasks.
-Collaboration between Nordic countries to (in the short-term) address the teacher gaps throughout the value chain is on plausible solutions.
-Commission training is another possible solution due to the long lead-times within academia.
+Collaboration between Nordic countries to (in the short-term) address the teacher gaps throughout the value chain is a plausible solution Commission training is another possible solution due to the long lead-times within academia.
 However, a consequence of such one-time efforts is that academia struggles to keep the competence and resources after the training program is completed.